 Set in a scenic mountain valley beside the winding Yukon River, Whitehorse is an artistic, outdoorsy city (and home to almost two-thirds of the Yukon’s entire population) with adventure on its doorstep.
 Here, hiking a mountain in the morning, paddling the river in the afternoon and sipping a local craft beer in the evening are all in a day’s play.

-Morning: Head downtown for a latte and a cranberry coconut scone at Baked Cafe & Bakery, then walk up the street to Millennium Trail, which runs along the Yukon River toward the dry-docked S.S.
+Head downtown for a latte and a cranberry coconut scone at Baked Cafe & Bakery, then walk up the street to Millennium Trail, which runs along the Yukon River toward the dry-docked S.S.
 Klondike sternwheeler.
-Explore the deck of the historic river ship on a self-guided tour (download Parks Canada’s Explora app).
+Explore the deck of the historic river ship on a self-guided tour (download Parks Canada’s National app ).

 When visiting the Yukon, a float plane trip is definitely worth the splurge.
 Sign up for a tour with Alpine Aviation or Arctic Range Adventure to get a bird’s-eye view of Kluane National Park and Reserve and the Chilkoot Pass.